-Alex Michaud, a graduate student, published a primaryauthored paper titled ""Biological ice nucleation initializes hailstone formation" in the Journal of Geophysical Research: Atmospheres.
+Alex Michaud, a graduate student, published a primary-authored paper titled ""Biological ice nucleation initializes hailstone formation" in the Journal of Geophysical Research: Atmospheres.
 His research was sparked by the devestating hailstorm that hit Bozeman in June 2010.
 John Priscu (pictured previously) and John Dore are among the co-authors.

-Get department news first.
-Follow us on Facebook to see press releases, seminar announcements, other student and faculty news and reminders, and photos of department events.
+releases, seminar announcements, other student and faculty news and reminders, and photos of department events.

-Undergraduates Receive IoE Summer Internships Three undergraduate students received summer internships with the Institute on Ecosytems to conduct research:
+Find us on Facebook Undergraduates Receive IoE Summer Internships Three undergraduate students received summer internships with the Institute on Ecosytems to conduct research: